 Where can I get the FDA 2579 form?

 The engineer responsible for installing your X-ray imaging system should bring the FDA 2579 form with them when they install your equipment.
 If they do not have one and cannot get one, you will need to order it from the FDA.
 You can do this by visiting this link and following the instructions - FDA Request of 2579 Forms.
 You could also contact Block Imaging’s project management team who can assist with obtaining one.

 If you already have a 2579 on file but have misplaced your onsite copy, take a look at this post to find out how you can remedy that: What to Do If You Can't Find your 2579

 The engineer should send the original and three carbon copies to the following locations:

 - White Original – Mail to the FDA

 - Yellow copy – Mail to State Radiology Health Department

 - Pink copy – Left onsite for you, the equipment owner

-If the company you are working with is not familiar with this form take caution and consider contacting Block Imaging's Project Management Team who can connect you with one of our qualified and approved engineers to get your form filled out and your facility in compliance.
+If the company you're working with isn't familiar with this form take caution and consider contacting Block Imaging's Project Management Team who can connect you with one of our qualified and approved engineers to get your form filled out and your facility in compliance.